-The five important Shivlingas in the state are Amararama, Somarama, Kumararama, Draksharama, and Ksheerarama.
+The five big surprises in the state are Amararama, Somarama, Kumararama, Draksharama and Ksheerarama.
 Simhachalam is an important place of worship dedicated to Hindu God Narsimha.
 Kanaka Durga Temple in Vijayawada is another celebrated site in Andhra Pradesh.
 It is dedicated to Hindu Goddess Kanaka Durga.

 Srisailam Mandir in Kurnool is a significant place of worship dedicated to Lord Shiva.
 The site is also one of the twelve Jyotirlingas in the country.
 Raghavendra Swami Matth in Kurnool is another ancient monument worth seeing.
 Bhadrachalam Temple is a popular ancient site dating back to 1647 AD and is dedicated to Lord Rama.
 The place is magnificently decorated during Ram Navami and is a hub for several religious activities.